-Dr. Yates prefers power assisted liposuction, a modification of traditional tumescent liposuction.
-The cannula is attached to a vibrating hand piece.
-The fat is suctioned with assistance of vibration of the tip.
-This results in more efficient fat removal.
-Dr. Yates prefers the artistic control he feels with this technology.
+Dr. Yates prefers SAFE liposuction, a modification of traditional tumescent liposuction.
+The acronym stands for Separation Aspiration and Fat Equilization.
+A specialized liposuction cannula is attached to a vibrating hand piece which Separates the fat from surrounding tissues.
+The fat is suctioned with assistance of vibration of the tip followed by blending of all remaining fat to provide a smooth result.
+Dr. Yates prefers the artistic control and reliability he feels with this technology.
 Other technologies such as laser assisted liposuction that result in heat injury to the cells can cause skin burns, excessive scar tissue resulting in nearly irreparable irregularities and loss of control of the amount of fat that is injured.

 What kind of anesthetic is given for liposuction?

 Dr Yates prefers IV sedation which can be light or deep depending on the patients desires.
 The fatty bulges are infiltrated with tumescent solution consisting of diluted numbing medication to eliminate pain and minimize bleeding.

 - Neck (double chin)